ShadowITServices/Microsoft365/GetNotificationsforConditionalAccessPolicyChanges.md

   "type": "message"
 }
 ```
-**Note:** More information about Adaptive cards designs can be found here: https://docs.microsoft.com/en-us/adaptive-cards/templating/
+**Note:** More information about Adaptive cards designs can be found [here](https://docs.microsoft.com/en-us/adaptive-cards/templating/)

 - Save the Logic App and Click on **Run Trigger**